Sunny-The7ank/Rust_book_projects/03_5_branches/README.md

 All `if` expressions start with the `if` keyword, which is followed by a conditional.
 In this example, the condition checks if the variable `number` is less than `5`.
 The block of code run if the statement is true is placed immediately after the condition check inside curly braces `{}`.
 Blocks of code associated with the conditions in `if` expressions are sometimes called arms, just like arms in a `match` statement.

 Optionally we can include an `else` expression, which is executed if the condition is not met.
 If an `else` expression is not provided, the program will just skip the `if` block and move on to the next bit of code.

+It's worth noting that the condition in this code must be a `bool`.
+If the condition isn't a bool, we'll get an error like this:

+    fn main() {
+        let number = 3;

+        if number {
+            println!("number was three");
+        }
+    }

+The `if` condition evaluates to `3`, error is:

+    Compiling branches v0.1.0 (file:///projects/branches)
+    error[E0308]: mismatched types
+     --> src/main.rs:4:8
+      |
+    4 |     if number {
+      |        ^^^^^^ expected `bool`, found integer

+    error: aborting due to previous error

+    For more information about this error, try `rustc --explain E0308`.
+    error: could not compile `branches`.

+    To learn more, run the command again with --verbose.

+The error indicates that Rust expected a `bool` but got an integer.
+Unlike langs like Ruby and JavaScript, Rust doesn't automatically convert non-boolean values to booleans.
+You must be explicit and always provide `if` with a boolean as its condition.
+If we want the code block to run only when a number is not equal to zero, we can change the if expression to the following:

+    fn main() {
+        let number = 3;

+        if number != 0 {
+            println!("number was something other than zero");
+        }
+    }

+####### Handling Multiple Conditions with `else if` #######